Last Updated on May 17, 2023 by Dave Schoenbeck

 There are two main reasons employees might show a lack of accountability in the workplace, and it’s essential to know which one you’re dealing with when wondering how to hold employees accountable for this behavior.

 The first reason is fear.
-An employee is afraid of being disciplined for a mistake or is worried about their job security, so they blame others or make excuses about why their work is not up to par.
-If you suspect this is the case, you should ask yourself: have you given this employee a reason to feel so uncomfortable at work?
+An employee is afraid of being disciplined for a mistake or worried about their job security, so they blame others or make excuses about their work being up to par.
+If you suspect this is the case, you should ask yourself: have you given this employee a reason to feel uncomfortable at work?

-You should always work to create a business culture where your employees don’t have to be afraid of failure, where mistakes are treated as part of the growth journey.
-If you’re confident that you do have this type of culture, the employee may be traumatized from a previous job where people were shamed for slipping up.
+It would be best if you always worked to create a business culture where your employees aren’t afraid of failure and where mistakes are treated as part of the growth journey.
+If you’re confident you have this culture, the employee may be traumatized from a previous job where people were shamed for slipping up.

-If you sense that this is why your employee shows a lack of accountability in the workplace, it’s essential to have compassion when you talk to them.
-Explain the pattern you’ve noticed, and make sure they know that you don’t ever want to shame an employee for making mistakes, but rather to understand why they might have happened simply.
+If you sense that this is why your employee lacks accountability in the workplace, it’s essential to have compassion when you talk to them.
+Explain the pattern you’ve noticed, and make sure they know that you never want to shame an employee for making mistakes but rather understand why they might have happened.

-Help them see the importance of taking personal responsibility through leading by example.
-You can also prevent this from happening by recognizing employees for performing well so they don’t feel like their slip-ups are the only thing you notice.
+Help them see the importance of taking personal responsibility by leading by example.
+You can also prevent this by recognizing employees for performing well so they don’t feel like their slip-ups are the only thing you notice.

 The second reason for the lack of accountability in the workplace is arrogance.
-An employee believes themself to be so great at their job that they can’t possibly make a mistake.
-They blame others and always seem to have multiple excuses but can never admit that they messed up.
+Employees believe themselves to be so great at their job that they can’t possibly make a mistake.
+So they blame others and always seem to have multiple excuses but can never admit that they messed up.

 These employees are much harder to coach, and if they cannot see the error of their ways after one severe warning, it’s time to let them go.
 Toxic attitudes will only hurt the rest of your team.
-Everyone needs to understand the importance of accountability, but you can’t say that you value responsibility if you let these victims off the hook.
+Everyone must understand the importance of accountability, but you can’t say you value responsibility if you let these victims off the hook.

 Leadership and accountability go hand in hand.
-Fill out my contact form, and let’s talk about installing the winning attitude of ownership in your team.
+So please fill out my contact form, and let’s talk about installing the winning attitude of ownership in your team.